jjdenhertog/spotify-to-plex/README.md

 ### Binding volume

-All the data is stored in the `/app/config` folder, you need to add it as a volume for persistant storage.
+All the data is stored in the `/app/config` folder, you need to add it as a volume for persistent storage.

 ```sh
 docker run -d \